 Responsible investing has also boomed over the past decade, as investors have realized the opportunity for better returns.
 This is especially true within Canada.
 According to the Responsible Investment Association, responsible investing accounts for more than 50.6% of total Canadian assets under management, a 37.8% increase from two years before.
 And, in the global market, the Global Sustainable Investment Review shows that global responsible investment assets have increased by 25% in the past 6 years.

 Investors no longer have to pick between their conscience and their pocketbook when choosing how to invest.
 There are more options now than in the previous two decades when responsible investing first came onto the scene.

 Numerous socially responsible exchange-traded funds (ETFs) have popped onto the market, and they continue to do so.
 Within the last five years, investors have become increasingly interested in ESG issues.
 And more corporate leaders are being held accountable by shareholders for their social, ethical or philosophical performance.

 For both consumers and companies in today’s world, it’s not just about product prices and company revenues - it’s about being a good global citizen.

 As an investor you have a say into what goes into your investment portfolio.
-Speak with a Credential Securities Advisor about any investments that might raise red flags with your personal values or find out how you can incorporate your values into your investment portfolio.
+Speak with an advisor about any investments that might raise red flags with your personal values or find out how you can incorporate your values into your investment portfolio.

 Get more investment tips, strategies and best practices by reading our Wealth Advice articles.
 Here are some featured articles to lean on for related insight:

-Mutual funds, other securities and securities related financial planning services are offered through Credential Securities, a division of Credential Qtrade Securities Inc. Financial planning services are available only from advisors who hold financial planning accreditation from applicable regulatory authorities.
+Mutual funds, other securities and securities related financial planning services are offered through Credential Securities, a division of Credential Qtrade Securities Inc. Mutual funds and related financial planning services are offered through Credential Asset Management Inc. Financial planning services are available only from advisors who hold financial planning accreditation from applicable regulatory authorities.
 Credential Securities is a registered mark owned by Aviso Wealth Inc.